 I have no illusions that the skeptics will take the word of commentators to explain their criticism.
 These were given merely to show that adequate explanations exist, ones that have nuanced meaning in the history of Judaism.
 The passage can also be explained via scribal error.
 Even if all that I have shown is not accepted in whole, at the very least all this decidedly refutes any claim that Hebrews sloppily quotes a passage and force-fits it into the passage.
 To suggest that a Jewish writer, penning a letter to a Jewish audience, would change a text at will and expect it to be accepted is not a credible claim.

 One additional point can be made that relates to the nature of such claims.
 It takes very little time or space to throw out a criticism that there is a problem in the Bible.
 By contrast, it has taken me quite a bit of space to explain the background information.
-Most likely, many people have given up reading this long before they got to this point.
+Most likely, many people have given up reading before they got to this point.
 I have found that many people today simply do not want to think through the issues and do the work necessary to find the truth.
 If the popular critics were willing to dig through the issues and treat them with some degree of academic neutrality, they would be taken more seriously.